ezagroba/mob-testing/mob-testing.md

 - people showed up, except Marijn
 - whoever shows up are the right people
 - next session was 90 instead of 60 minutes
+- mobbing is everyone working on the same computer, turning up the good of pairing

 ===